Just always remember, beauty is not in the face. Beauty is a light in the heart.

 We all have an inner light within us that if we allow it to shine through, it lights up our faces, hearts, and beings.
 This, although true, can be difficult to remember in day-to-day life.

 Looking inward and digging deep to realize and affirm the qualities that you are proud of helps you to see that you are more than just looks.
 Coincidentally, knowing your own worth, also helps you to stop comparing yourself to others.
-You can appreciate someone else’s without jumping into a major panic.
+If you struggle to know your own worth then it might be a good idea for you to go to a Napa counselor.
+They will be able to lead you on a journey of self-discovery and realize what an amazing person you can be.
+You can appreciate someone elses without jumping into a major panic.

 – Agapi Stassinopoulos.